A standard interface for managing, editing, and sending an email message.

 Important

-The mail compose view controller is not dismissed automatically.
+The mail compose view controller isn’t dismissed automatically.
 When the user taps the buttons to send the email or cancel the interface, the mail compose view controller calls the mail

 method of its delegate.
-Your implementation of that method must dismiss the view controller explicitly, as shown in Listing 3.
+Your implementation of that method must dismiss the view controller explicitly, as shown in sample code below.
 You can also use this method to check the result of the operation.

 func mailComposeController(controller: MFMailComposeViewController,